graphql-python/graphene/docs/pages/docs/interfaces.md

 An Interface contains the essential fields that will be shared among multiple ObjectTypes.

 The basics:
-- Each Interface is a Python class that inherits from graphene.Interface.
+- Each Interface is a Python class that inherits from `graphene.Interface`.
 - Each attribute of the Interface represents a GraphQL field.

 ## Quick example